 Biodynamics has a long history (since 1941) as one of the preeminent publications on biodynamic farming and gardening in the world.
 A benefit of membership in the Biodynamic Association, each issue provides a thoughtful collection of articles centered on a theme such as spirit of place, farming and health, composting, or pollinators.

-Online access for the most recent four issues, plus supplementary materials, is available to BDA members.
+Online access for the most recent two years, plus supplementary materials, is available to BDA members.
 Join our vibrant community of biodynamic farmers and gardeners and enjoy immediate access.